Followers

 Exchange Student

-Three years later, he left his mother to accompany his father on a diplomatic mission to Europe, which marked the beginning of his real education.
-From 1778 to 1779, he studied at a private school in Paris, where he developed his fluency in French, the language of diplomats.
-Following this, he attended the University of Leiden in the Netherlands, where he learned some Dutch.
+Three years later, he left his mother to go with his father on a diplomatic mission to Europe, marking the start of his real education.
+From 1778 to 1779, he studied at a private school in Paris, where he improved his fluency in French, the language of diplomats.
+After this, he attended the University of Leiden in the Netherlands, where he learned some Dutch.

 The Boy Prodigy

-By 1781, he was skilled enough in French for his father to arrange a post for John Quincy as private secretary to one of America's foremost diplomats, Francis Dana, who had been named US Envoy to the court of Russia in St. Petersburg.
-When Dana's mission proved unsuccessful, he returned to Paris, where he worked as a secretary to the American Commissioners during their negotiations with the British.
+By 1781, he had become proficient enough in French for his father to secure a position for John Quincy as private secretary to one of America's leading diplomats, Francis Dana, who had been appointed US Envoy to the court of Russia in St. Petersburg.
+When Dana's mission failed, he returned to Paris, where he served as a secretary to the American Commissioners during their negotiations with the British.

 The Law and the Hague

 When the Treaty of Paris was signed, he returned to the U.S. to study at Harvard College and then in Newburyport under the guidance of Theophilus Parsons, where he studied law.
 By 1790, he was a member of the bar in Boston.
-Adams entered private practice but also started writing pamphlets on political doctrine and foreign policy, supporting President George Washington's strong stance on neutrality in the latter case.
-This earned him an appointment as US minister to the Netherlands in 1794.
+Adams began private practice but also started writing pamphlets on political doctrine and foreign policy, supporting President George Washington's firm stance on neutrality in foreign affairs.
+This led to his appointment as U.S. minister to the Netherlands in 1794.

 President George Washington

-The wars of the French Revolution were raging, and The Hague was a capital filled with diplomatic intrigue.
+The wars of the French Revolution were raging, and The Hague was a hub of diplomatic intrigue.
 Adams's dispatches and letters provided the Washington administration (which included his father as Vice President) with valuable information.
 He held a temporary position in London to help facilitate the 1794 Jay Treaty—a pivotal and controversial foreign policy initiative.

 The Diplomat